We don't just talk cars ... we teach how to buy them.

 The first-generation S60 was produced for the 2001 through 2009 model years.
 It was first available in base 2.4, midlevel 2.4T and top-of-the-line T5 models.
 Under the hood of the 2.4 was a 2.4-liter five-cylinder engine that produced 168 horsepower, while the turbo 2.4T generated 197 hp.
 Powering the T5 was the most robust engine, a 247-horsepower 2.3-liter five-cylinder.
 An all-wheel-drive model, the 2.4T AWD, was added to the lineup for 2002.

-After skipping 2010, a designed S60 returned for 2011, available in T6 form only, while 2012 added the entry-level T5 and high performance T6 R-Design models.
+After skipping 2010, a designed S60 returned for 2011 (and produced through 2018), originally available in T6 form only, while 2012 added the entry-level T5 and high performance T6 R-Design models.

 Overall Pros: Excellent front-seat comfort, long list of safety and luxury features, good balance of handling and ride quality, available all-wheel drive.